-If our SBIC subsidiary receives a license from the SBA, the exemption from the SEC for our SBA debt would increase capacity to fund up to \$150 million (the maximum amount of SBA-guaranteed debentures an SBIC may currently have outstanding once certain conditions have been met) of investments with SBA-guaranteed debentures in addition to being able to fund investments with borrowings up to the maximum amount of debt that the 200% asset coverage ratio limitation allows us to incur.
+The exemptive relief provides us with increased flexibility under the 200% asset coverage test by permitting SBIC LP to borrow up to \$150 million (the maximum amount of SBA-guaranteed debentures an SBIC may currently have outstanding once certain conditions have been met) more than we would otherwise be able to absent the receipt of this exemptive relief.
 As a result, we would, in effect, be permitted to have a lower asset coverage ratio than the 200% asset coverage ratio limitation under the 1940 Act.
-For example, we would be able to borrow up to \$150 million more than the approximately \$199.6 million permitted under the asset coverage ratio limit as of September 30, 2012.
-For additional information on SBA regulations that will affect our access to SBA-guaranteed debentures, see "Item 1A.
-Risk Factors-Risks Relating to Our Business.
-Our SBIC subsidiary, if licensed by the SBA, will be subject to SBA regulations, and any failure to comply with SBA regulations could have an adverse effect on our operations."
+For example, we would be able to borrow up to \$150 million more than the approximately \$367.9 million permitted under the asset coverage ratio limit as of September 30, 2013.
+For additional information on SBA regulations that will affect our access to SBA-guaranteed debentures, see "Risk Factors -Risks Relating to Our Business.
+Our SBIC subsidiary is subject to SBA regulations, and any failure to comply with SBA regulations could have an adverse effect on our operations."
+SBA regulations currently limit the amount that the SBIC LP may borrow to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.